xlybitch/games/README.md

-You piece of fucking son of bitch.
+You pieces of fucking son of bitch.
+You are all rubbish.